 EIP Mission: The UC Early Intervention Program is committed to identifying and intervening with populations most at risk for threats to health and well-being at the earliest opportunity, and helping these individuals connect with

 The EIP provides HIV prevention counseling and testing, as well as screening and intervention services for mental health and substance use disorders.

 This was the first ever example of:

-or rapidly develop any population health priority for which there is funding and/or interest.
+The EIP is the department’s platform for experiential education, clinical research, and clinical practice/operations in population health and health promotion.
+The size and maturity of the EIP means that infrastructure is in place to directly accommodate or rapidly develop any population health priority for which there is funding and/or interest.
 Total funding for EIP services over the past two decades exceeds $20 million with hundreds of thousands of individuals served by various component programs.

-Lindsey Molloy, CICIP Program Manager
+CICIP Program Manager – Lindsey Molloy

 Peers Support Specialists

-Health Promotion Advocates (HPA)
+Health Promotion Advocates (HPAs) & HIV Testing Counselors

 University of Cincinnati Students/Interns